 The voting system should communicate a bulk of data representing the votes to the counting system or the analysis system-using schema 460.
-The result by itself, which is the compilation of the 460, is to be communicated by the schema 510.
+The count of these, which is the compilation of the 460, is to be communicated by the schema 510.